Rake task monitoring

 With this feature enabled, all Rake tasks will instrumented and counted towards your plan.

-When running a single Rake task on a one-off host (e.g. with Docker containers, Kubernetes or Heroku schedulers) there are three requirements.
-This guarantees that the app AppSignal extension has time to flush the data to the agent and the agent has time to send the data to our API before shutting (the container) down.
+When running a single Rake task on a short-lived host (e.g. with Docker containers, Kubernetes or Heroku schedulers) there are three requirements.
+This guarantees that the app's AppSignal extension has time to flush the data to the agent and the agent has time to send the data to our API before shutting (the container) down.

 The requirements are: